 I’ve gotta be honest here.
 This isn’t the first time I’ve launched a blog.
 I had one on what used to be ‘blogspot’ before (I think it’s now called ‘blogger’), which covered the process of writing.
 I even had a few blog posts on the very same site you’re looking at now that I have since deleted.
-The problem I had was that life got between me and writing.
-I found it difficult to find time to write blogs or even continue my dream of writing a novel, while also focusing on my career, buying that house and doing all of those things you’re meant to do once you’re a certified adult.
+The problem I had was that life got between me and my writing (and anything else, really).
+I found it difficult to find time to write blogs or even continue my dream of writing a novel, while also focusing on my career, buying that first house and doing all of those things you’re meant to do once you’re a certified adult.
 But let’s be frank:

 I was miserable.

 For much of my life, writing was something I knew I could do.
 When I was a teen, I remember turning an English test into a bonafide writing exercise.
 The exam consisted of us reading a short story about a teenage boy who was crumbling under his father’s athletic expectations.
 We were expected to write an essay detailing what the difference would have been had the story been about a girl.
 I walked over to the teacher and asked him whether I could write a short story instead of an essay.
 He looked at me, puzzled.
 We didn’t really have that much time, but he said I could try.